 Reunited: Sophia and Dr. Dhanani

-It’s been ten years since Sophia King Gillis and her parents, Bill and Laurel met Dr. Sonny Dhanani at CHEO.
-Sophia was five years old and was brought in with a very high fever and experiencing hallucinations.
+It’s been more than ten years since Sophia King Gillis and her parents, Bill and Laurel, met Dr. Sonny Dhanani at CHEO.
+Sophia was five years old and was brought in running a very high fever and experiencing hallucinations.

 That was November 3, 2006.

-During the drive to the hospital – Sophia’s eyes half open and seemingly vacant, she said, “Mummy, I can’t see.”
+During the drive to the hospital Sophia’s eyes were half open and seemingly vacant, she said, “Mummy, I can’t see.”

 Upon arrival to the Emergency Department, Sophia was quickly taken into a trauma room.

-Sophia was placed on life support and 21 different drugs.
+Sophia was placed on life support and given 21 different drugs.
 Bill and Laurel were in a whirlwind.
-Family and friends immediately swooped in to help and care for their son Cameron while they spent the next five days at CHEO by Sophia’s side.
+Family and friends immediately swooped in to help, including caring for their son Cameron while they spent the next five days at CHEO by Sophia’s side.

-They remember Dr. Dhanani’s words to them that night, placing a hand gently on Laurel’s back.
+They remember Dr. Dhanani’s words to them that night as he placed a hand gently on Laurel’s back.
 “He said, ‘I can’t promise she’ll make it through the night, but I can promise you we are going to do everything we can to help her’,” she recalls.
 “As parents in that situation, we held on to every thread of hope.
 It had to be enough.”

 Sophia’s recovery was nothing short of miraculous.
-She went home on November 24, 2006, spared of any debilitating side effects of her illness.
+She went home after 21 days, spared from any debilitating side effects of her illness.

-Last month, Sophia returned to CHEO to thank the doctor who saved her life.
+A decade later, Sophia returned to CHEO to thank the doctor who saved her life.
 They settle into conversation like old friends.
-She is the picture of health: a bright-eyed 15-year old with long brown hair and freckles.
+She is the picture of health: a bright-eyed 16 year old with long brown hair and freckles.
 She talks about being on the cheer squad at her school and running track, her part time job and her big brother.
-A lot can happen in ten years.
-“I owe you my life,” Sophia adds simply.
+A lot can happen in ten plus years.
+“I owe you my life,” Sophia states simply.
 “Without you and your team I wouldn’t be here.
 I’m so grateful.”

 This is a different experience for Dr. Dhanani as well.
 “We remember our patients but our relationship is often with the parents because the kids we see are either too small or too sick,” he says.
 “We’re happy when they move on to the wards and then home, but we don’t connect in the same way.
 This is incredible!”

 Bill says the experience still resonates deeply with the family.
-“The absolute world class medical care along with the professional and compassionate support from all the staff at CHEO, our family and friends was and continues to be overwhelming,” he says.
+“The absolute world-class medical care along with the professional and compassionate support from all the staff at CHEO, plus the help from our family and friends was, and continues to be, overwhelming,” he says.
 “We’re so fortunate to have a hospital like CHEO nearby.”

 Laurel echoes that sentiment.
 “When you walk through those doors with a sick child like we did, the ground below you disappears.
 The team at CHEO did what they had to do to save Sophia, but they did it with kindness and understanding.
 Our CHEO experience was a reminder that there are so many good people in the world.”